fmidev/ESA-SCOPE-DOC/README.md

 # ESA SCOPE WP2.4 DOC model

+Code for dissolved organic carbon (DOC) model in ESA funded project SCOPE - Satellite-based observations of Carbon in the Ocean: Pools, Fluxes and Exchanges (https://oceancarbon-scope.org).

 ## Model

-Model is based on neural network and it is implemented using pytorch package in Python.
+Model is based on neural network and it is implemented using PyTorch package in Python.

  - In-situ DOC data is used as training data set.
  - The trained model is used to calculate monthly estimates in 1/24° spatial grid.
- - TODO: Validation using leave one year out.

 Features used in the model: 6 wavelengths of Ocean Colour reflectance (Rrs), sea surface temperature (SST), salinity, primary production (PP), latitude (lat), and distance to shore (dts).
 The model uses 1D convolution for Rrs using 8 filters and kernel size 2, and dense layer with width 32 for other explanatory features.

 ## Data